Polotno Docs

 1. Create a design in the Polotno Editor

-2. Use store.toJSON() to save the design state on computer as .json file
+2. Use store.toJSON() to export the design as a .json file

-3. (Optionally) Use store.saveAsImage() to save preview file of a design
+3. (Optional) Use store.saveAsImage() to save a preview image of a design

-4. Repeat 1-4 as many times as you need in order to make a library of templates
+4. Repeat steps 1–3 as many times as you need in order to make a library of templates

-5. If you skipped step number 3 you can use Cloud Render API to generate previews automatically
+5. If you skipped step 3 you can use Cloud Render API to generate previews automatically

 6. Make a server‑side API to access a list of templates